More security steps you can take, beyond good passwords: WordPress Security for People Without Technical WordPress Knowledge.

 Old Rules to Make “Secure” Passwords Are Too Easy to Guess

 You have to remember your password keeper’s master password.
-Forget it and all your other passwords are encrypted in a way that can not be broken (unless of course your master password is so weak it can be guessed).
+Forget it and all your other passwords are encrypted in a way that can not be broken (unless of course your master password is so weak it can be guessed by password cracking software).

 But the rules we’ve been told by technical support people for decades for making passwords are not secure any more.
 The main reason is simple: there is software that can make billions of guesses of your password per minute, and hackers using it know all the “clever” rules people come up with for making passwords.